Kirtland Temple: Dedication

 When about midway during the prayer, there was a glorious sensation passed through the house [Kirtland Temple]; and we, having our heads bowed in prayer, felt a sensation very elevating to the soul.
-At the close of the prayer, F. G. Williams being in the upper east stand- -Joseph being in the speaking stand next below--rose and testified that midway during the prayer an holy angel came and seated himself in the stand.
-When the afternoon meeting assembled, Joseph, feeling very much elated, arose the first thing and said the personage who had appeared in the morning was the Angel Peter come to accept the dedication.
+At the close of the prayer, F. G. Williams being in the upper east stand- -Joseph being in the speaking stand next below—rose and testified that midway during the prayer an holy angel came and seated himself in the stand.
+When the afternoon meeting assembled, Joseph, feeling very much elated, arose the first thing and said the personage who had appeared in the morning was the Angel Peter come to accept the dedication.On Easter Sunday, April 3, 1836, coinciding with the Jewish Passover, Joseph Smith and Oliver Cowdery reported experiencing a significant event at the Kirtland Temple.
+It is recounted that the Lord manifested Himself to them, expressing acceptance of the temple.
+This event involved the restoration of certain priesthood keys through ancient prophets, namely Moses, Elias, and Elijah.
+These keys were said to represent various aspects of religious authority, including the gathering of Israel, the gospel of Abraham, and sealing powers.